toshiharutf/-git-push---set-upstream-origin-develop/README.md

 $ pip install -r requirements.txt
 ```

-This will install related dependencies specified in the `requirements.txt`.
+This will install related dependencies specified in `requirements.txt`.

 Next, we move on to the installation of [CommonRoad Drivability Checker](https://commonroad.in.tum.de/drivability_checker).
 This package provides functionalities such as collision checks, kinematic feasibility checks, road boundary checks, etc. Full installation commands are given below, other installation options can be found [here](https://commonroad.in.tum.de/docs/commonroad-drivability-checker/sphinx/installation.html).